Heather Johnson

 What do you attribute your success to?

 I definitely attribute my success to having the grit to push through the hard things - I've overcome so many.
-And again, the mindset.
 You've got to have a growth mindset, looking to control what you can control, accept what you can't, and then how are you going to find your path through those obstacles and be productive.
-I think fostering that growth mindset has been a game changer for anywhere that I've gone and left that impact.
-People fall into that fixed mindset, and they don't know how to pull themselves out.
-Fostering that growth mindset in my team, I think, has been one of my biggest achievements.
-I'm very proud of being able to build amazing, efficient teams across different cultures where there's not that cohesiveness, and being able to break that down, find out where the deficits are, and then get my team all rowing the same direction, everybody getting along, everyone seeing the goals, understanding the why.
-Once they understand that, and we can work through all the 'we can't control this, we have to accept it, but how do we navigate and overcome?’
+I think fostering that growth mindset has been a game changer for anywhere that I've lead a team and left that impact.
+Fostering that growth mindset in my teams has been one of my biggest achievements.
+I'm very proud of being able to build amazing, efficient teams across different environments or cultures where there's not that cohesiveness; Breaking things down to find out where the deficits are, finding solutions and get the team all rowing the same direction, everybody getting along, everyone seeing the goals, understanding the why.

 What’s the best career advice you’ve ever received?

-One of the ophthalmologists I worked for years ago, Dr. Barbara Schrader, saw something in me before I could see it and gave me that leadership clinical role when they really needed a leader.
+One of the ophthalmologists I worked for years ago, Dr. Barbara Schrader, saw something in me before I could see it and put me in a clinical leadership role when they really needed one.
 She taught me so much about mindfulness, especially when you're in a clinical setting.
-Things can get tense when you're short-staffed, have a bunch of people to take care of, and you gotta do it with a smile, even when everything's falling apart around you.
+Things can get tense when you're short-staffed, have a bunch of people to take care of, and you've got to do it with a smile even when everything's falling apart around you.
 She taught me so much about how to be present, curious, and to always be learning.
-She taught me about the judger pit and emotional bank accounts; making transactions with people, and making sure that our interactions were not gonna just withdrawals, but also making deposits.
+She taught me about the judger pit and emotional bank accounts; making transactions with people, and making sure that our interactions were not gonna just withdrawals, but also making meaningful deposits.

 What advice would you give to young women entering your industry?

-I would tell them, be teachable.
+Be teachable.
 Set goals - they're so important to have a direction.
-And be adaptable so you can pivot anytime you find, this isn't my path, or you're not satisfied with what you thought you knew.
-Keep learning and growing and being able to adapt.
-I think you will achieve much more.
+Be adaptable, so you can pivot anytime you find this isn't my path, or you're not satisfied with a direction you thought you wanted to go.

 What values are most important to you in your work and personal life?

-Relationships are very important to me.
-I don't like one-sided things, and I don't want to only be the one benefiting, I want to see how I can help you.
-When I'm working with referral partners, I focus on finding out what they need, getting their needs met, and then also asking them, you know, what can I do to help elevate your business?
-If they're successful, I'm going to be successful, and if I'm helping them, that helps secure that trust.
-I'm not just looking to get my needs met, I'm also looking to meet yours as well.
+Relationships are very important to me, and they have to be mutual.
+I don't want to only be the one benefiting, I want to see how I can help you.
+When I'm working with referral partners, I focus on finding out what they need, getting their needs met, and then also asking them, what can I do to help elevate your business?
+If they're successful, I'm going to be successful, and if I'm helping them, that helps secure trust.
+I'm not just looking to get my needs met, I'm also looking to meet theirs as well.